Mathnerd314/stroscot/docs/Commentary/Language/Exceptions.rst

 If an application only uses a few pages of memory then the overhead for reserves is significant, so the amount of reserved space should be configurable or calculated to its minimum viable size.

-Out of file descriptors is pretty easy to handle, since few operations allocate file descriptors and it is easy to avoid those.
+Out of file descriptors/sockets is pretty easy to handle, since few operations allocate file descriptors and it is easy to mark those as throwing an exception.

 Deadlock
 --------